Register your company in Singapore fully online with expert local support.

 Appoint company secretary Within 6 months of incorporation Required under the Companies Act.
 Best to appoint at incorporation to avoid a separate step.

 File corporate tax return with IRAS ECI: 3 months after FYE.
-Full return: 30 Nov annually Two separate filings.
-Your tax advisor can manage these.
+Full return: 30 November annually Two separate filings.
+Your tax advisor or accountant can manage these.

 Register for GST (if applicable) When taxable turnover exceeds SGD 1M in 12 months Compulsory registration triggers vary.
-Confirm with your tax advisor.
+Confirm with a tax professional.

 Set up accounting records From day one of operations Required by law.

-One of the biggest operational delays foreign founders face is waiting weeks or months to open a business account.
-Traditional Singapore banks require in-person visits and compliance reviews that can take 4–8 weeks.
+One of the biggest operational delays foreign founders face is waiting weeks or months to open a corporate bank account.
+Traditional Singapore banks may require in-person visits and verification reviews that could take 4 to 8 weeks.

-If your business sends or receives payments in multiple currencies — and most cross-border businesses do from day one — the type of account matters as much as the timing.
+If your business sends or receives payments in multiple currencies, and most cross-border businesses do from day one, the type of account matters as much as the timing.
+Multi-currency accounts from licensed payment institutions (non-bank) like Statrys open fully online and in parallel with your incorporation.
+Learn more about Statrys All-in-one solution.

 Singapore Corporate Tax Basics

-Singapore's corporate tax rate is 17% on chargeable income, administered by IRAS (Inland Revenue Authority of Singapore).
+Singapore's corporate tax rate is 17% on chargeable income, administered by the Inland Revenue Authority of Singapore (IRAS).
 For new companies, the tax framework is meaningfully more generous in the early years.

 Item Detail